Skip to Main Content

 Music Audio Stories script by tape machine at the studio

 Lastly, I try to hear the character’s voice.
-Some of the voice-overs I do myself but I am fortunate enough to have special guests do voice-overs for me every now and then.
+Some of the voice-overs I do myself but I am fortunate enough to have special guests do voice-overs for me now and then.
 They include talented actors from TV, film, theatre, and musicians.
-Characters really come to life when the actors voice them.
+Characters come to life when the actors voice them.

 Sometimes I have an idea of what the characters should sound like and I'll choose a voice that I think will work best.
 Now in the past, this hasn't always ended up how I may have originally heard it!
 There have been quite a few occasions where on the day of recording, the actor has created another voice that fits brilliantly with the character and ended up recording it their way instead!
 Production tricks are sometimes used such as Pitch Bend to make a voice sound higher or lower.

-Pitch Bend was used on my voice to create the small high pitched sounding voice of Ronnie the worm in The Big Apple.
+Pitch Bend was used on my voice to create the small high high-pitched sounding voice of Ronnie the worm in The Big Apple.
 Sound effects were added to help create Bowda, the alien's voice in Robert & Johnson's Space Adventure, and a few other character's voices have had a few tweaks here and there!

 Another aspect that must be considered for my audiobooks is the accent of the character!
 I try to mix it up as much as possible and not be too obvious with my choices.
 Have a listen and see how many different accents you can count in my stories! 🤓